alexlobera/leanjs_OLD_NX/src/pages/react/must-know-javascript-for-react-developers.md

 ![example of object destructuring in JS](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_6.png?alt=media)

 The most important thing to remember when first getting started is that **everything to the left of the `=`is destructuring syntax and everything to the right is the object or array being destructured**.
-So in the example above, we assign two variables, leanjs and reactjsacademy from the object at the nested point of apiData.links.websites
+So in the example above, we assign two variables, leanjs and reactgraphqlacademy from the object at the nested point of apiData.links.websites

 So the values of those newly declared variables will be equal to the values of the key’s (the two urls).
 Another way of declaring and assigning the variable leanjs would be: